agiledigital-labs/print-provision-greengrass/README.md

    ```
    Then check `sudo /greengrass/v2/bin/greengrass-cli component list` until they're removed from the
    list.
+1. Edit the recipes in the `recipes/` dir and change the configuration variables for the components
+   as needed.
+You'll probably need to change most of them.
+There are some comments in the recipes
+   that explain how.
 1. Copy the project directory to your Raspberry Pi by running `copy-to-pi.sh` (or some other way).
    `copy-to-pi.sh` assumes its hostname will be `raspberrypi.local`, so you'll need to edit it if
    you've changed that.